UberMayinch/book/content/Psychology 103.md

 Engineering is useful because it teaches you to use tools to solve problems.
 To actually implement something out in the world.
 E.g. with a CS degree you should be able to build anything that comes to your mind within the purview of the digital.

-The way to get good at using tools is to use tools. [[Improvement 101#Goodhart's Law]]
+The way to get good at using tools is to use tools. [[Psychology 103#Goodhart's Law]]
 - Blooms taxonomy, creation at top.
 - Top Down vs Bottom Up (?)
 The exact thing you're practicing is what you're getting good at.
 Beware of trap of trickle down returns.